 - Large electricity companies are increasingly withdrawing from coal dependency to renewables.

-Investing and producing renewable energy and slowly turning its back on coal and fossil fuel, the USA is sending positive signals to the world that renewable energy is capable of meeting great demands.
+By investing in and producing renewable energy and slowly abandoning coal and fossil fuels, the USA is sending positive signals to the world that renewable energy is capable of meeting great demands.

-In general, renewable energy is a no-brainer, a win-win solution for both the economy – creating new jobs and for the fight against climate change.
-The shift to renewables hopefully will be the end of the fossil fuel era and will usher into a clean and renewable energy age.
+In general, renewable energy is a no-brainer, a win-win solution for the economy—creating new jobs—and the fight against climate change.
+The shift to renewables, hopefully, will end the fossil fuel era and usher in a clean and renewable energy age.

 Van Loon, J. (2017, March 25).
 Oil Sands and the Environment.
 Bloomberg [Article].
 Retrieved from https://www.bloomberg.com/quicktake/burning-bitumen